ACTIVITIES

 A day trip to the spectacular Þjórsárdalur Valley in southern Iceland reveals the inspiration for our Viking Langhus in the form of Þjóðveldisbærinn, a reconstructed Viking farm.
 Where the rivers Þjórsá and Fossá come together, the two roaring waterfalls of Hjálparfoss meet and plunge photogenically into a tranquil pool below whilst backroads lead to Stöng, an archaeological site with remains of an ancient Viking farm, and onto the magnificent Háifoss waterfall, the 4th highest in Iceland, with a drop of 122 metres.

-Highland SuperJeep Expedition
+Highland Expedition

-Venture into the Highlands on a customised superjeep and spend the day exploring with a private guide.
+Venture into the Highlands and spend the day exploring with a private guide.
 Landmannalaugar, which translates as People’s Pools, is a broad expanse of staggering beauty in the southern part of Iceland’s Highlands.
 There is an abundance of geothermal heat in the area and people have been bathing in these pools for centuries.
 Landmannalaugar is probably one of the most breathtaking offering short hikes to reveal the spectacular beauty of colourful valleys leading to the Rhyolite Mountains, volcanic craters and spring-fed waterfalls.

 Horse Riding